ohturuokasovellus/OhtuRuokasovellus/documentation/developersGuide.md

 5. Rahti Openshift and Docker
    * Dev-env containerization with Docker is possible
    * Staging and production environments are in Rahti which uses Openshift container platform
+6. ESLint for code formatting

+## Running the application